enterstudio/git-gallery/README.md

 ## Description

-  This is a student Team-Built project.
-It has aspirations of becoming a major player in coder profile sites.
-  Team-Built consists of Desmond Rawls, Matthew Schmaus, Jennifer Campbell, and Micah Corn.
-We are flatiron geniuses who will be a force to reckon with for a long time.

-  Boo Ya!!
+  This is a Flatiron student project.
+This site is a portfolio site for developers where they are able to log in using Github Authentication.
+In doing so, it reads and brings in personal repos where they are able to create a project.
+After creating a project, the developer will be able to create features about units of code, and explain the feature through code snippets, descriptions and screenshots.

 ## Gems and Environment